 What Is Sudden Infant Death Syndrome (SIDS)?

-SIDS is defined as an unexplained and unexpected death of an otherwise healthy baby who is less than 1 year old.
+The definition of sudden infant death syndrome, shortened to SIDS, is an unexplained and unexpected death of an otherwise healthy baby who is less than 1 year old.
 SIDS is sometimes called crib death because it usually happens when the baby is sleeping.

 How Common Is SIDS?

 It’s not known exactly what causes SIDS, but there may be some environmental factors that make a baby more vulnerable to SIDS, as well as maternal, physical, and general factors that may increase the risk.
-These are described here in more detail:
+These risk factors are described in our section below.

 Sleep Environmental Factors